 Note: Paternal age over 35 years could also increase the risk of spontaneous abortion (7).

 The above-mentioned risk of miscarriage is purely based on maternal age.
-However, several other risk factors, such as chronic illnesses, lifestyle, and hormonal changes, could influence the miscarriage rate.
+However, several other risk factors, such as chronic illnesses, lifestyle, pregnancy complications, and hormonal changes, could influence the miscarriage rate.

 Risk Of Miscarriage And IVF

-There is a chance of early pregnancy loss in 10-25% of the IVF-ET cycle (in vitro fertilization and embryo transfer) (8).
+There is a chance of early pregnancy loss in 10-25% of the IVF-ET cycle (in vitro fertilizationiXA process in which eggs from a woman's ovary are combined externally with sperms to create embryos and embryo transfer) (8).
 The pregnancy loss after an IVF procedure may affect you emotionally, physically, and financially since the pregnancy is not continued and often another IVF cycle is required.

 Miscarriage is an indication that the embryo was implanted into the uterus.
 Biochemical pregnancy (positive pregnancy test) is also considered as a positive indicator for pregnancy.